NoeDebrois/NPS-Project-2023-2024/README.md

 - convert our data to the right shape for the study ;
 - compute the statistical significance ;
 - compute the shift in temperatures ;
-- build the map from our results.
+- build a worldmap with our results.